 If you have rheumatoid arthritis in your spine and knees, it could create some serious limitations if your job requires you to carry boxes if you work in a warehouse or create difficulty walking for extended amounts of time if you work as a service technician.

-If you are seeing work limitations because of your rheumatoid arthritis, you may want to see if you can apply for Social Security disability benefits.
+If you are seeing work limitations because of your rheumatoid arthritis, you may want to see if you can apply for Social Security disability benefits with RA.

 How Your Ability to Perform Specific Jobs is Impacted